shorebirdtech/website/src/pages/blog/dart-3.5.0.md

 ## None of your analysis warnings show up in Visual Studio Code.

-If you are both:
+If:

-1. your package (pubspec.yaml) is not at the root of your repo (or "workspace")
+1. Your `pubspec.yaml` file is not at the root of your repo (or "workspace")
-2. your analysis_options.yaml file uses an "import" to pull in rules from another file (the default Flutter and Dart templates include package:lints or package:flutter_lints).
+2. Your `analysis_options.yaml` file uses an "import" to pull in rules from another file (the default Flutter and Dart templates include `package:lints` or `package:flutter_lints`).

-This can be worked around, by adding a `pubspec.yaml` at the root of your checkout / workspace.
+This can be worked around by adding a `pubspec.yaml` at the root of your checkout/workspace.
 This is what we've used:

 ```
 # This file is a workaround for https://github.com/dart-lang/sdk/issues/56047
-name: _
+name: your_project_name_here
 environment:
   sdk: ^3.5.0
 dev_dependencies: